 Greenpeace have published an interesting take on our recent paper on conserving intact peatlands here.

 In an article published this month in the journal Conservation Biology, Katy Roucoux and co-authors identify and map threats to the recently-described intact peatlands of the Pastaza-Marañón Foreland Basin (PMFB) in north-east Peru.
 We highlight the need to protect these peatlands to avoid future degradation, and identify several key pathways for conservation.
+In our study … Read more New article in Conservation Biology on protecting intact tropical peatlands

 A 15-minute documentary about the project, including footage shot on field work, was shown on national television in Peru.
 You can now watch it here!